114. Lighting Comparison: LED vs High Pressure Sodium Lighting

 Lighting plays a crucial role in commercial and industrial spaces.
 From warehouses and factories to parking lots and street lighting, the efficiency, longevity, and cost-effectiveness of your lighting system can significantly impact operational costs and productivity.
 Today, two widely used options are LED and still High-Pressure Sodium (HPS) lights.
 While HPS lights have been a mainstay in these settings for decades, LED lighting has surged in popularity due to its energy efficiency and performance.

-A Brief Overview: LED and HPS Lighting in the Workplace
+LED vs. HPS Lighting in the Workplace

 High-Pressure Sodium (HPS) Lighting

 High-Pressure Sodium (HPS) lighting is a type of HID (High-Intensity Discharge) light.
-These lights have been commonly used in large indoor and outdoor industrial settings such as parking lots, street lighting, and warehouses.
+These lights have been commonly used in large indoor and outdoor industrial light settings such as parking lots, street lighting, and warehouses.

 • Advantages: Known for their high light output, HPS lights are relatively inexpensive to purchase upfront and offer good lumens per watt.